-Personally, I started seriously pursuing baking from scratch by learning to how to bake a pie.
+Personally, I started seriously pursuing baking from scratch by learning how to bake a pie.
 Even when they aren’t perfect, pies are pretty darn good.

 So many people believe the hype that baking pie is hard that knowing how is like having a superpower… and a secret.
 Because then you’ll know it’s not that hard, and you’ll have to fake working yourself to the bone baking this amazing pie. ( I think this used to be a commercial from my childhood?)

 Back to pie.
 I believe in you.
 You can do it.
-The more you pies you bake, the easier it will be.
+The more pies you bake, the easier it will be.
 After all, there’s a reason they say “easy as pie.”

 Let’s talk about how to bake a pie!

 In this article, I am going to go deep into all the things you need to know before you even start baking!
 Here are all of the topics covered:

 - The different types of pies and variations

 - The different types of pie crust

 - Essential equipment and tools to make baking a pie easier